Specialized Information for:

 • Conduct administrative tasks as assigned.

-To Apply: Submit a cover letter, resume and brief writing sample (no longer than 3 pages) to Katie O'Hearn at kohearn@theconsumervoice.org by February 1, 2023.
+To Apply: Submit a cover letter, resume, and a brief writing sample (no longer than 3 pages) to Katie O'Hearn at kohearn@theconsumervoice.org by March 22, 2024.

 **NO CALLS, PLEASE**